tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 #### Responses object {#responses}

 The other substantial property in the operations object is the [`responses` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#responsesObject).
-For the `responses` property, we typically just reference a full definition in the `components` object, so I'll cover the `responses` object in the next section &mdash; [Step 5: The components object](pubapis_openapi_step5_components_object.html).
+For the `responses` property, you typically reference a full definition in the `components` object, so I'll cover the `responses` object in the next section &mdash; [Step 5: The components object](pubapis_openapi_step5_components_object.html).
 (There's already too much detail in this step as is.)

-For now, so that Swagger Editor will validate and show our path, let's just add some placeholder content for `responses`:
+For now, so that the Swagger Editor will validate and show our path, let's just add some placeholder content for `responses`:

 ```yaml
 responses: